Azizaalyassini/Amazon/README.md

 4 - Open the ChromeController file and update the browser path to your current path of the Chromedriver.
 5 - Running the Tests

-Kindly note that this a page Object project, and I have used an approach to create a separate class for selectors just for better documentation and it doesn't effect the page object pattern implementation at all
+Kindly note that this a page Object project, and I have used an approach to create a separate class for selectors just for better documentation and it doesn't affect the page object pattern implementation at all

 ✨ Project Folder Description
 -----------------------